STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Methodology

-The \textit{safety requirements} are crucial for ensuring safe operation throughout the mission duration, $T_N$.
-These include keeping the \ac{MRAV} within the designated workspace ($\pi_\mathrm{ws}$), avoiding collisions with surrounding objects ($\pi_\mathrm{obs}$), and preventing the drone from approaching the operator from behind ($\pi_\mathrm{beh}$).
-The \textit{visibility requirements} ensure that during the mission, the \ac{MRAV} reaches a designated location in front of the human and remains there for a specific duration $T_\mathrm{vr}$ ($\pi_\mathrm{vr}$) before proceeding further.
-While approaching the operator, the drone must align its heading with the direction of movement ($\pi_\mathrm{vis}$), allowing the operator to maintain continuous visual contact with the small object on the stick.
-Once the \ac{MRAV} reaches the operator, a low-level onboard controller manages the handover process ($\pi_\mathrm{ho}$).
-The \textit{ergonomic requirements} ensure that the \ac{MRAV} approaches the operator from their preferred direction -- whether from the front, left, right, above, or below -- based on the operator's communicated preferences before the mission ($\pi_\mathrm{pr}$), reducing strain on the operator \cite{Wojciechowska2019ACM}.
 The \textit{comfort requirements} aim to enhance operator comfort during the mission by limiting the drone's approach speed ($\pi_\mathrm{vel}$), as a slower speed increases perceived safety, as discussed in \cite{Butler2001AR, Rubagotti2022RAS}.
 Additionally, the maximum propeller velocity is restricted ($\pi_\mathrm{pro}$) to reduce noise and wind from the propellers, mitigating any discomfort for the operator \cite{Cauchard2015ACM, Cauchard2024ACM}.
 This is especially important in environments where the operator may be working in close proximity to the drone for extended periods, as in power line maintenance scenarios.

 Importantly, the role of the proposed planner is to compute the optimal trajectory for the \ac{MRAV} from the start to the handover location, leaving the execution of the handover itself to the onboard system.
 Example such as those from previous work by the authors \cite{Corsini2022IROS, Afifi2022ICRA} offer viable options, but any appropriate handover algorithm can be applied based on the specific mission requirements.